atoko/atoko/README.md

 # How do you utilize your power to uplift those around you?

 I believe in the power of collaboration; To me it is not about being right, but about working towards a common goal.
 Volunteering my time to Girls Who Code, I spent more time thinking about developer experience than about database schemas.

+I channel my energy in my free time to create art.
+Since young, I was always taught to keep myself busy.
+To me, this meant creating.
+Some of my favorites (both legacy and new):

+- Photoshop
+- Snapseed
+- Notepad++
+- Blender
+- Renoise

+I consider myself a bit of a chiptune freak, if you will.

 # How do you balance the pursuit of professional and personal fulfillment?